pkafel/interview-cracker/src/main/java/com/piotrkafel/atlassian/schedulingSystem.md

 #### Writer Service

-When Writer Service crashes before writing to Kafka the client will not receive response which should be interpreted as the request was not handled properly.
+When Writer Service crashes before writing to Kafka the client will not receive response which should be interpreted as if the request was not handled properly.

-If Writer Service crashes after writing to Kafka but before returning anything to user the request to call a service will be executed but the client will not know about it and should consider the initial call as failure.
+If Writer Service crashes after writing to Kafka but before returning anything to user the request to call a service will be executed eventually but the client will not know about it and should consider the initial call as failure.

 #### Scheduler Service

-If Scheduler Service instance crashes before writing data to database it will not move topic's offset so another instance will read the same message again.
+If Scheduler Service instance crashes after receiving a message but before writing data to database it will not move topic's offset so another instance will read the same message again.

 If Scheduler Service instance crashes after writing to database but before acknowledging it to Kafka it means a different instance will read the same request again.
 When trying to write it to database it will cause unique constraint violation.
 This should be treated as indicator that the request was already persisted and there is nothing more to do here.

+If Scheduler Service instance crashes after receiving a response from 3rd party but before writing the result to database then the request will be executed again later.
+This is the case described in [Duplication problem section](#duplication-problem).

+In all of the above cases when instance crashes a new one needs to be created.
+When ramping up it will connect to Kafka and received a partition number which it will read from.
+The partition number can be used to pull from database the requests that needs to be executed in the nearest future.
+They should be loaded to memory.
+After this the instance is ready to perform the task.

 ## Other topics to talk about
 * How does Kafka work?